sdesojo/sdesojo0/content/_index.md

 Originally from Barcelona and currently living in Copenhaguen.
 <!-- <br /><br /> -->

-My PhD focuses on investigating ** The Gender Gap in Human Mobility** and my goal is to quantify the gender differences in travel behavior across countries, age-groups, and socio-economic groups world-wide using high-resolution data; and to identify the factors driving the observed differences.
+My PhD focuses on investigating **The Gender Gap in Human Mobility** and my goal is to quantify the gender differences in travel behavior across countries, age-groups, and socio-economic groups world-wide using high-resolution data; and to identify the factors driving the observed differences.
 My PhD supervisors are [Laura Alessandretti](https://scholar.google.com/citations?user=2265XuYAAAAJ&hl=en) and [Sune Lehmann](https://scholar.google.com/citations?user=wvkUbiUAAAAJ&hl=en&oi=ao).

-Before my PhD, I studied a Master's in [Business Analytics](https://www.dtu.dk/english/education/graduate/msc-programmes/Business-Analytics) and specialized in Predictive Analytics.
-I have a Bachelor in [Industrial Engineering](https://www.upc.edu/en) and I have experience in the industry sector having worked for [HP Inc](https://www.hp.com/us-en/home.html) and [United Nations Development Program](https://www.undp.org/).
+Before my PhD, I studied a Master's in [Business Analytics](https://www.dtu.dk/english/education/graduate/msc-programmes/Business-Analytics) and a Bachelor in [Industrial Engineering](https://www.upc.edu/en).
+I have experience in the industry sector having worked for [HP Inc](https://www.hp.com/us-en/home.html) and [United Nations Development Program](https://www.undp.org/).

 I am interested in Computational Social Science, Data Science and Complex Networks.
 My objective is to study human behavior combining analysis of large-scale datasets, analytical models and numerical simulations.